Mosquito-borne disease: Insecticidal nets and indoor residual spraying

+Female mosquito trap

+Only female mosquito bite on only warm blooded animals, they have capability to identify and target their hosts from 1–3 miles away in real time proportioning to 1500 miles in human distance.
+Even us, we only can identify miles far targets through vision, by the rays they emit, so do mosquitoes, they must be able to see our warmth, or our thermal images because warmth is an obligatory condition they are on the hunt and because electromagnetic radiation is the only media that has miles long atmospheric reach. then for the trap to target only female mosquitoes it must utilize their capacity to see thermal images to use warmth as attractant or a warm lure such as:. with distinct preferences, between side-by-side 37 °C, 40 °C and 42 °C thermal image footprints, they choose to go to the warmer first.
+A 42 °C trap in front of a house will have its front yard mosquito-bite-free area for humans and mammal pets but not birds for their body temperatures are also at 42 °C.

 Personal protection methods

 There are other methods that an individual can use to protect themselves from mosquito bites.
 Limiting exposure to mosquitoes from dusk to dawn when the majority of mosquitoes are active and wearing long sleeves and long pants during the period mosquitoes are most active.
 Placing screens on windows and doors is a simple and effective means of reducing the number of mosquitoes indoors.
-Anticipating mosquito contact and using a topical mosquito repellant with DEET or icaridin is also recommended.
+Anticipating mosquito contact and using a topical mosquito repellent with icaridin or DEET is also recommended.
 Draining or covering water receptacles, both indoor and outdoors, is also a simple but effective prevention method.
 Removing debris and tires, cleaning drains, and cleaning gutters help larval control and reduce the number of adult mosquitoes.